aosabook/500lines/modeller/chapter.md

 #### Vector
 A vector is an x, y, and z value representing the difference between two points in the x, y and z axes, respectively.

-#### Converting between Coordinate Spaces
+#### Ray
+A ray is defined by an origin point and a direction vector.
+The ray begins at the origin point and extends infinitely in the direction of the vector.

+#### Transformation Matrix
 In computer graphics, it is convenient to use multiple different coordinate spaces for different types of points.
-Therefore, we need a way to convert back and forth between different coordinate spaces.
-We convert between coordinate spaces with transformation matrixes.
+Transformation matrices convert points from one coordinate space to another coordinate space.
+To convert a vector `v` from one coordinate space to another, we multiply by a transformation matrix `M`: `v' = M v`.

 TODO: Diagram?

-#### Model, View, and Projection Coordinate Spaces
+#### Model, World, View, and Projection Coordinate Spaces
-The Model coordinate space is unique for each node in the scene.
-The purposes of the ModelView and Projection matrices can be understood with some basic linear algebra.
-Detailed explanations can be found here: (TODO!!!).
+We use the Model, World, View, and Projection coordinate spaces in this project.
+Each node in the scene has its own coordinate space, called the Model coordinate space.
+The representation of the node is stored with respect to the origin of the model coordinate space.
+This means that we can re-use the node representation for each instance of a particular type of Node, without having to redefine the geometry.

+In order to orient nodes in the scene, we convert points Model points into the World coordinate space.
+In the world coordinate space, everything is represented with respect to the scene's origin.

+Points in the World coordinate space are again converted to the View coordinate space, which represents points with respect to the camera location and orientation.

+Finally the points in the View coordinate space are transformed using a special transformation matrix called a Projection matrix.
+The Projection matrix acts like a lens, converting the points from 3 dimensions into 2 dimensions so that they can be displayed on the screen.

 TODO: Should we put some linear algebra here?
 This topic is covered in every OpenGL tutorial, but it will be unfamiliar to many people.
 I'm not sure if it's best to redirect to another tutorial, or have an explanation here.

 ## Displaying the Design: Rendering
 Now that we have an abstract representation of the objects in the scene, the second key feature for a 3D modeller is displaying the design to the screen.
 The process of displaying the design to the screen is called rendering.
-In this project, we use the Open Graphics Library (OpenGL) to communicate with the graphics drivers to render the `Scene`.
+In this project, we use the Open Graphics Library (OpenGL) to communicate with the computer's graphics drivers and render the `Scene`.

 <!--- TODO: should this get moved to the end of the chapter? -->